gnazarkin/ember-cli-recurly/README.md

 recurly: Ember.inject.service()
 ```
 #### recurly
-Service injection gives access to a global object _recurly_.
+Service injection gives access to a global object `recurly`.
 Can Also be used to obtain a token using the service.

 #### getToken()
 `getToken()` gets user location from the browser and writes its coordinates to `token` property on the service.
 Accepts __billingInfo__ as an argument.
-Returns an __Ember.RSVP.Promise__ which is either resolved with __token__ containing all data about user location or is rejected with __err__ which explains why token request failed.
+Returns an __Ember.RSVP.Promise__ which is either resolved with __token__ containing token object or with __err__ which explains why token request failed.
 It is used like this:
 ```
 var billingInfo = {